 Listen carefully and see if there are any problems.
 You need both guitars to sound great together.
 They should be clear and sound like one big, heavy guitar sound.

-If they don’t sound awesome together, try to tweak settings and make them work together.
+If they don’t sound awesome together, try to tweak the settings and make them work together.
 You need to find out why they don’t work well together.

 There could be a couple of reasons why two guitar tones don’t work well:

-- There could be phasing issue.
+- There could be a phasing issue.
 When you record with microphones, many times it’s phasing that causes the problems.
 Learn more about it here.